 Several related options that can be individually selected can be grouped into a field (see Fig. 6-5).
 This may be helpful, e.g., for a selection of valid weekdays or recommended training levels of a certain exercise.

 'level' => [ 'exclude' => true, 'label' => 'Property for', 'config' => [ 'type' => 'check', 'eval' => 'required,unique', 'cols' => 5, 'default' => 31, 'items' => [ ['Level 1',''], ['Level 2',''], ['Level 3',''], ['Level 4',''], ['Level 5',''], ], ], ],

 The value that is written to the database is of type Integer.
-This will be computed by bitwise addition of the checkboxes states (which can be 1 or 0).
-The first element (Level 1) is the least significant Bit (= 2^0 = 1).
+This will be computed by the bitwise addition of the checkboxes states (which can be 1 or 0).
+The first element (Level 1) is the least significant bit (= 2^0 = 1).
 The second element is one level above (= 2^1 = 2), the third element will then be (= 2^2 = 4) etc. The selection in the following Figure (see Fig. 6-5) would lead to the following Bit-Pattern (= binary-written number): 00101.
-This binary number is equivalent to the Integer value 5.
+This binary number is equivalent to the integer value 5.

 Field type “radio”¶

-The field type radio is for choosing one unique value for a given property (see Fig. 6-6), e.g. the sex of a person or the color of a product.
+The field type radio is for choosing one unique value for a given property (see Fig. 6-6), e.g., the sex of a person or the color of a product.

 'gender' => [ 'label' => 'Sex', 'config' => [ 'type' => 'radio', 'default' => 'm', 'items' => [ ['male', 'm'], ['female', 'f'], ], ], ],

 The options (items) are given in an array and each option is an array itself containing the label and the key used to persist the selected option in the database.